krazyito65/wa-discord-bot/README.md

 `release_hook.js` is a seperate file to run with node (use forever to run 2 items easiy)

 The commands folder contains all the available commands.

+# DEPREACTAION NOTE
+discord.io is depreacted.
+I have re-written this bot in ruby: https://github.com/krazyito65/ruby-wa-discord-bot